fredrick/gauss/README.md

 Returns the updated Vector with one or more elements appended to the end; performs/maintains streaming calculations.

-*Note: Streaming calculations like sum() and functions dependent on streaming capable functions benefit from O(1) amortized performance*
+*Note: Streaming calculations like sum() and functions dependent on streaming capable functions benefit from O(1) amortized performance.*

 ```javascript
     var Vector = require('gauss').Vector,